 To the beginner, a game like craps can be rather daunting.
-But once you have learned the basics and know the rules, you will find the game rather simple to grasp.
+But once you have learned how to play craps and are familiar with the rules, you will find the game rather simple to grasp.

 As always, strategy plays an important role.
 Following a calculated and intelligent strategy will assure any player can have good, if not always winning, results.